carbon-language/carbon-lang/llvm/docs/LLVMBuild.rst

-   ``BuildTool`` components are like ``Tool`` components, except that the tool is supposed to be built for the platform where the build is running (instead of that platform being targetted).
+   ``BuildTool`` components are like ``Tool`` components, except that the tool is supposed to be built for the platform where the build is running (instead of that platform being targeted).
 Build systems are expected to handle the fact that required libraries may need to be built for multiple platforms in order to be able to link this tool.